gmc-code/PC-microbit-micropython/docs/lessons/Organising_with_selection_and_definitions.rst

 | Compare the two code examples below.
 | The first example does not have any definitions.
-| The second example takes each block of code in the various branches of the if block and reallocates tehm to separate definitions.
+| The second example takes each block of code in the various branches of the if block and reallocates them to separate definitions.
 | This makes the main block of code in the ``while True`` loop more compact and more readable.
 | Each definition block can be easily edited and changed.